OneSignal/onesignal-go-api/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiFetchAliasesRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetAliasesBySubscriptionRequest struct via the builder pattern

 Name | Type | Description  | Notes